 The development of innovative drugs to treat and prevent advanced prostate cancer is necessitated by the continued rise in incidence and failure of current therapy.
 Chemoprevention with naturally occurring chemicals has evolved in recent decades as a viable and cost-effective way of lowering the incidence and morbidity of prostate cancer by blocking precancerous processes even before the clinical illness.
-Because of its high incidence and long latency, prostate cancer offers a huge window of opportunity for intervention to prevent or halt its growth, and it remains a good target for chemoprevention in many aspects.
+Because of its high incidence and long latency, prostate cancer offers a huge window of opportunity for intervention to prevent or halt its growth; and it remains a good target for chemoprevention in many aspects.
 As a result, developing medications that provide significant protection against the onset of this disease is extremely desirable.

 For a broad segment of the population, such chemopreventive drugs could have a considerable impact on disease-related expenditures, morbidity, and mortality.
-Data from a range of sources, including epidemiological, clinical, and pre-clinical investigations, is used to identify drugs and their molecular targets for prostate cancer chemoprevention.
-Prostate cancer, like other types of cancer, is thought to arise through changes in multiple molecular events, therefore blocking or inhibiting just one of them may not be enough to prevent or postpone the disease start.
+Scientists use the data from a range of sources; including epidemiological, clinical, and pre-clinical investigations, to identify drugs and their molecular targets for prostate cancer chemoprevention.
+Prostate cancer, like other types of cancer, arises through changes in multiple molecular events; therefore blocking or inhibiting just one of them may not be enough to prevent or postpone the disease start.

 According to studies, curcumin has been shown to decrease the growth of LNCaP and DU 145 cells in cell proliferation.
 In response to cellular cues such as stress or DNA damage, curcumin causes apoptosis in prostate cancer cells.
 Curcumin can activate caspases and down-regulate apoptosis suppressor proteins while up-regulating pro-apoptotic proteins from the Bcl-2 family.
-Curcumin also inhibits MDM2 protein and microRNA, a key negative regulator of the p53 tumour suppressor that allows prostate cancer cells to die.
+It also inhibits MDM2 protein and microRNA, a key negative regulator of the p53 tumour suppressor that allows prostate cancer cells to die.

 These findings are encouraging, and interest in curcumin as a preventative and therapeutic agent is growing.
-A number of human trials studying curcumin’s chemopreventive or therapeutic potential in a variety of pre-malignant and cancer disorders have been completed or are now continuing, but none of them particularly target prostate cancer prevention or therapy.
-The results of all pre-clinical studies clearly support curcumin as a potential anticancer therapy; however, more research is needed to determine the mechanisms by which its bioavailability can be increased and to investigate possible combination regimens for the prevention and treatment of prostate cancer.
+A number of human trials studying curcumin’s chemopreventive or therapeutic potential in a variety of pre-malignant and cancer disorders have been completing or are now continuing, but none of them particularly target prostate cancer prevention or therapy.
+The results of all pre-clinical studies clearly support curcumin as a potential anticancer therapy.
+However, there is a need for more research to determine the mechanisms by which its bioavailability can increase and to investigate possible combination regimens for the prevention and treatment of prostate cancer.